qliu95114/demystify/ps_mediaencoder/README.md

 - `-acodec libmp3lame`: This specifies the audio codec to be used, which is `libmp3lame` for MP3 encoding.
 - `-q:a 3`: This sets the audio quality.
 The value ranges from 0 (best) to 9 (worst), with 4 being a good balance between quality and file size.
 - `output.mp3`: This specifies the output file name.
 Replace `output.mp3` with the desired name for your MP3 file.
+- `-ss -to` : This specifies the start , end timestamp of source file input.mp4